ietf-wg-pim/multicast-snooping-optimizations/draft-karstens-pim-multicast-snooping-optimization.md

 This document refers to IGMP snooping and MLD snooping collectively as "multicast snooping".

 TODO: if there are notable differences then mention something like "except where there are notable differences".

+IGMPv3 Membership Report messages and MLDv2 Multicast Listener Report messages are referred to collectively as Reports.

 The terms Any-Source Multicast and Source-Specific Multicast (see {{!RFC3569}}) are respectively abbreviated ASM and SSM.